 12) Do I have to get and pay for all the meals?

-13) When I request meals, does the family cook for me all the time?
+13) When I request meals, does the host cook for time too?

-14) Can I request to increase the number of meals or decrease them after the first month?
+14) Can I request to decrease the number of meals after the first month?

-17) Can I ask my homestay coordinator to suggest homestay for me?
+17) Can I ask my homestay coordinator to suggest a homestay?

-18) Do I get accept a homestay or request another option?
+18) Do I get to accept a homestay or request another option?

-19) Will I receive a key to the house to come in out?
+19) Will I get the house key to come in and out?